Lifestyle

 KOLKATA TO IMPHAL

-Kallol Datta, Designer
+Kallol Datta, Fashion Designer

-One reason to visit Imphal is its accessibility…. and by way of that, a big portion of Indians can unlearn their biases against Manipur by simply visiting the state.
+One reason to visit Imphal is its accessibility… and by way of that, a big portion of Indians can unlearn their biases against Manipur by simply visiting the state.

 CHENNAI TO THIRUVANNAMALAI